nuxt/telemetry/README.md

 ## Why collecting Telemetry?

-Nuxt has grown a lot from its [initial release](https://github.com/nuxt/nuxt.js/releases/tag/v0.2.0) (7 Nov 2016) and we are keep listening to [community feedback](https://github.com/nuxt/nuxt.js/issues) to improve it.
+Nuxt has grown a lot from its [initial release](https://github.com/nuxt/nuxt.js/releases/tag/v0.2.0) (7 Nov 2016) and we keep listening to [community feedback](https://github.com/nuxt/nuxt.js/issues) to improve it.

-However, this manual process only collects feedback from a subset of users that takes the time to fill the issue template and it may have different needs or use-case than you.
+However, this manual process only collects feedback from a subset of users that take the time to fill the issue template and it may have different needs or use-case than you.

 Nuxt Telemetry collects anonymous telemetry data about general usage.
 This helps us to accurately gauge feature usage and customization across all our users.
 This data will let us better understand how Nuxt is used globally, measuring improvements made (DX and performances) and their relevance.